ChristineMWilde/Stream_One_Project_GH/README.md

 This includes Bootstrap nav bar, a CSS animated banner directing users to the online booking page using JQuery, a JavaScript store look-up and store opening times.

 2. ## About Us page
-This includes Boostrap nav bar, jumbotron div and modal
+This includes Boostrap nav bar, jumbotron div and modal.

 3. ## Bakery Products
 This page has an audio file playing Mozart, a Bootstrap carousel and thumbnails.
 There is also a translate feature using JavaScript.